-Follow the patient instructions supplied with your Beyaz prescription.
+Follow the patient instructions provided in the Beyaz packet.
 Ask your doctor or pharmacist if you do not understand these instructions.
 Missing a pill increases your risk of becoming pregnant.
-If you miss one active pill, take two pills on the day that you remember.
-Then take one pill per day for the rest of the pack.
+If you miss 1 pill during Week 1, 2, or 3, take 2 pills on the day that you remember.
+Then take 1 pill per day for the rest of the pack.

-If you miss two active pills in a row in Week 1 or 2, take two pills per day for two days in a row.
-Then take one pill per day for the rest of the pack.
+If you miss 2 pills in a row in Week 1 or 2, take 2 pills per day for 2 days in a row.
+Then take 1 pill per day for the rest of the pack.
 Use back-up birth control for at least 7 days following the missed pills.

-If you miss two active pills in a row in Week 3, throw out the rest of the pack and start a new pack the same day if you are a Day 1 starter.
+If you miss 2 pills in a row in Week 3, throw out the rest of the pack and start a new pack the same day if you are a Day 1 starter.
 If you are a Sunday starter, keep taking a pill every day until Sunday.
 On Sunday, throw out the rest of the pack and start a new pack that day.

-If you miss three active pills in a row in Week 1, 2, or 3, throw out the rest of the pack and start a new pack on the same day if you are a Day 1 starter.
+If you miss 3 pills in a row in Week 1, 2, or 3, throw out the rest of the pack and start a new pack on the same day if you are a Day 1 starter.
 If you are a Sunday starter, keep taking a pill every day until Sunday.
 On Sunday, throw out the rest of the pack and start a new pack that day.